dongmeic/BikeCounting/README.md

 Bike counts, bike share counts, and bikes on buses counts are aggregated from multi-year data using summary statistics, saved as spatial data, and uploaded to the [online bike map](https://arcg.is/K59Oi0) for reference.
 Bike counting data includes average bikes per hour during 2012 and 2020, total origin and destination bike share station trips during 2019 - 2021, and average annual total counts on bikes on buses during 2013 - 2021.

 ## Exploratory data analysis
-To understand the bike counting spatial patterns, hot spot analysis is conducted in R and ArcGIS Pro.
+To understand the bike counting spatial patterns, [hot spot analysis](https://github.com/dongmeic/BikeCounting/blob/main/Analysis/EDA_Plots.R) is conducted in R and ArcGIS Pro.

-### Heat map in R

-### Hot spot analysis in ArcGIS Pro